 Frédéric E. Sautet, Ph.D.

 Dr. Sautet is an economist who specializes in market process, entrepreneurship research, and political economy.
 He teaches entrepreneurship theory, history of business and entrepreneurship, and management and organizations at the Busch School of Business.
-He is an Associate Professor, and the director of the Entrepreneurship Program, which includes the co-specialization and the minor in entrepreneurship.
+He is an Associate Professor, director of the Strategy, Management & Operations academic area, and director of the Entrepreneurship Program.
 He is also a co-founder of the Arthur and Carlyse Ciocca Center for Principled Entrepreneurship where he is the director of the Röpke-Wojtyła Fellowship and leads the Ciocca Scholars Conference.

 Our advisors are business, government, civil society and other academic thought leaders dedicated to realizing the Good Economy.